Summary. Why yoga works to help fix your fascia “stiffness”.

 An awareness of the importance of fascia also gives you a powerful motivation for doing yoga.

 If it is not stretched regularly, it can thicken and stick together.
-This gives you the ongoing issue of how best to break up your fascia.
+This gives you the ongoing issue of how best to break up your fascia (when its not as flexible as it should be).

 Systematically stretching your fascia works well for back issues, as well as many other structural problems or pain that you may have.